 If you want to do some serious 4K gaming Nvidia GeForce RTX 3080 is the card to get, as it offers huge performance with access to the latest ray tracing and deep learning supersampling (DLSS) tech from Nvidia.

-The GeForce RTX 3080 is the GPU you put into a high-end gaming PC where you want to game at some of the highest settings around with all the graphical bells and whistles cranked right up.
-For people who want something a little less showy, then the Nvidia GeForce RTX 3070 could be for them.
-And for people who want their GPU to be ‘extra’ then the Nvidia GeForce RTX 3090 is the card to go for, albeit at a huge cost.
+It is the graphics card you put into a high-end gaming PC where you want to game at some of the highest settings around with all the visual bells and whistles cranked right up.
+But finding where to buy the Nvidia RTX 3080 is far from easy, as the graphics card is practically sold out everywhere across the world.

 Nvidia RTX 3080 release date